|Riding Style||All Mountain Freestyle|

 Conditions: Soft perfect CO snow with some powder stashes here and there.
 Only a few scraped away icy sections.

 Set Up: Centered 23” wide 15 front -9 back

 Approximate Weight: Feels pretty light

 On Snow Feel: Not quite as catchy and aggressive as true camber model but a huge departure from the spiny loose catch free Process flying V. It’s more about pop off the tail, speed, carving and stable tracking but it does catch a lot easier than the Flying V. It’s a stable semi-aggressive board.

-Powder: Doesn’t have the float of the Flying V. Both Peter and I would of much rather been riding with the Flying V when we hit some leftover pow stashes.
-Granted we had a centered stance going but still we expected a little more from the little bit of rocker.
+Powder: Doesn’t have the float of the Flying V. Both Peter and I would of much rather be riding with the Flying V when we hit some leftover pow stashes.
+Granted we had a centered stance going but still, we expected a little more from the little bit of rocker.
 It’s better than traditional camber but not as good as Burton’s Flying V. This is one of the places where we wish the board didn’t go from camber between the feet to flat and then to rocker.
-Instead we wish there was almost as much rocker as there is camber and no flat transition zone.
+Instead, we wish there was almost as much rocker as there are camber and no flat transition zone.
 That would really complete this ride for twin powder riding since this isn’t set back like the regular Process Camber.
 This is mainly the 2015 take on the Process but the 2016 and 2017 Burton Process Off Axis will be a little better in powder due to the bigger shovel nose that helps improve the mellow flat to rocker early rise tech.

 Turn Initiation: Not super fast edge to edge but it does like to turn and it makes riding the mountain pretty fun.

 Skidded Turns: Not a board for skidding turns when you get off your game.